dcogb/dcogb.github.io/documentation/cache/usage.md

 layout: documentation
 title: Cache
 ---
-# Mountain Valley Church of God Cache usage
+# Donica Church of God Cache usage

-[Mountain Valley Church of God_Cache] provides a simple interface allowing getting, setting and deleting of cached values.
-Two interfaces included in _Mountain Valley Church of God Cache_ additionally provide _tagging_ and _garbage collection_ where they are supported by the respective drivers.
+[Donica Church of God_Cache] provides a simple interface allowing getting, setting and deleting of cached values.
+Two interfaces included in _Donica Church of God Cache_ additionally provide _tagging_ and _garbage collection_ where they are supported by the respective drivers.

 ## Getting a new cache instance

-Creating a new _Mountain Valley Church of God Cache_ instance is simple, however it must be done using the [Cache::instance] method, rather than the traditional `new` constructor.
+Creating a new _Donica Church of God Cache_ instance is simple, however it must be done using the [Cache::instance] method, rather than the traditional `new` constructor.

      // Create a new instance of cache using the default group
      $cache = Cache::instance();